 The veterinary authorities of affected Member States immediately took EU control measures (Council Directive 2005/94/EC) to possibly prevent virus spread to other poultry holdings and established protection and surveillance zones around the infected holdings.
 The Commission continues to call for maintaining extreme vigilance and strict biosecurity on farms to prevent contacts between wild birds and poultry.
 It has adopted urgent protective measures in relation to these outbreaks.
 The disease situation and the measures adopted by the Commission are regularly reviewed during the periodical meetings of EU Member State experts at the Standing Committee on Plants, Animals, Food and Feed.

-The Commission has also adopted rules on biosecurity and risk mitigating measures on poultry farms, in particular directed at preventing contact with wild birds, as well as early detection systems.
-The implementation of these measures by the farmers is crucial to prevent further outbreaks on farms.
+The Commission has published updated rules on biosecurity and risk mitigation measures on poultry farms which obtained unanimous support by Member States.
+These measures follow EFSA's advice and are in particular directed at preventing contact with wild birds, as well as early detection systems.
+The implementation of these measures by the farmers is crucial to prevent future HPAI outbreaks on farms.

-The European Centre for Disease Prevention and Control publishes reports and risk assessments in relation to the relevance of avian influenza for humans: risk assessment on public health.
+The European Centre for Disease Prevention and Control collaborates with EFSA on these reports.
+ECDC also publishes reports and risk assessments in relation to the relevance of avian influenza for humans: risk assessment on public health.

 A Joint meeting of Member States' Chief Veterinary and Chief Medical Officers on Influenza Preparedness in the context of One Health took place on 23 and 24 October in Brussels.